urtop/cardgame/README.md

 ---
 ### Abstract
 This code comes with below features:
-1. High performance,multi conditions with ReentrantLock,no use of Synchorized.
+1. High performance,multi conditions with ReentrantLock,no use of Synchronized.
 2. No write lock,with CAS features,considering there is only one Producer.
 3. Easy to expand with multi  producers / consumers .
 4. If the deck is out of cards,it will notify all the player threads and gracefully end the game.